And What NOT to Eat When You Have a Cold

 Chicken Soup

-Of course, mom’s always right.
-One of the best things you can eat when you have a cold is chicken soup.
+Of course, Mom’s always right.
+Chicken soup is one of the best things you can eat when you have a cold.

-First of all, it is shown to clear congestion better than other remedies because of the amino acids and antioxidants that break down mucus and exhibit anti-inflammatory characteristics, so immediately you will start to feel better.
+First of all, it is shown to clear congestion better than other remedies because of the amino acids and antioxidants that break down mucus and exhibit anti-inflammatory characteristics.
+So, you will start to feel better immediately.

-Chicken soup is a source of many vitamins, minerals, and proteins from the broth, chicken, and vegetables in the recipe.
+Chicken soup is a source of many vitamins, minerals, and proteins from the recipe's broth, chicken, and vegetables.
 The liquids and electrolytes keep you hydrated and help speed up the body’s recovery process.
 Lastly, it’s delicious.

 What To Do With Leftover Chicken Carcass